 What we do

-Biological Engineering Resources for Easing Friction and Stress is a departmental program that provides confidential conflict coaching to the BE graduate students and postdocs.
+Biological Engineering Resources for Easing Friction and Stress is a departmental graduate student-driven program that provides confidential conflict coaching to the BE community.

 What is confidential?

-Any conversation you have with a Ref can be confidential under Massachusetts law.
+Any conversation you have with a Ref can be confidential.
 Refs won’t share any information without your permission (except in the unusual case of imminent risk of serious harm to self or others).

 What is conflict?